 just a few lines of code.

-This module will cover the basics of creating your first web server
+This chapter will cover the basics of creating your first web server

 application.
 From the basic webserver, to routing, templating, and using